He Met Her

 Most frequently referred inspirations are to the movie Drive, and their sound has been described as "disco to dub, and dancehall to twinkling pop" and "with the release of their first video for single 'Control' the band have instantly found appreciation from MTV, who promptly placed them on their Buzzworthy list.
 They've also attracted attention from the fashion world, having found themselves subjects of Elle cover photographer Rankin for a shoot last year.

 History

 2009–13: Formation and Debut EP

 The duo met at LA-hotspot Nobu where Rocky Chance was maître d' and Mowgli used to hang out.
 He asked if she could sing and six months later they released their first single 'Take Me Tonight' a glossy, synth-driven medley of vocals, building on themes from Drive, layered with steady, grooving rhythm.

 Following the release they went to Berlin to live and record for six months.
 The duo has toured England extensively and has and underground following in both in their "second homes" London and Berlin.

 He Met Her does most of their recordings at their studio called Le Dungeon in a Moroccan compound in West Hollywood.
-Le Dungeon is also an artist collective which creates music together, and have their own merchandize.
+Le Dungeon is also an artist collective which creates music together, and have their own merchandise.